SFStefenon/Synthetic_ED/README.md

 # Synthetic Engineering Drawings

 This repository presents a rule and statistical-based model for creating synthetic engineering drawings (EDs).
-The application of the proposed method is based on the generation of synthetic objects using generative artificial intelligence (generative AI) models.
+The application of the proposed method is based on the generation of synthetic objects using generative artificial intelligence (AI) models.
 In particular, generative adversarial networks (GANs), conditional GANs (cGANs), diffusion models, and conditional diffusion models are considered.

 The generated objects using generative AI are based on the annotations of relay-based railway interlocking systems (RRIS) EDs from the rail network.
 Regarding the annotations, symbols, labels, specifiers, and electrical connections are taken into account.